-- Monitoring systems for integrity. - Maintaining and ensuring data backups of critical electronic information. - Promptly reporting suspicion or occurrence of any unauthorized activity to the Director of Information Technology or her or his designees.
+- Monitoring systems for integrity. - Maintaining and ensuring data backups of critical electronic information. - Promptly reporting suspicion or occurrence of any unauthorized activity to the Chief Information Officer or her or his designees.

 3.5 The University Information Security Taskforce shall be responsible for the following: